amber-lang/amber-docs/docs/getting_started/usage.md

 Amber CLI can be used as a runtime or as a compiler.

+## Syntax Highlighting
+You can install syntax highlighting for Visual Studio Code.
+You can find it in Visual Studio Code extension store under the name **Amber Language**.

+Or you can download it here in [the Visual Studio Marketplace website](https://marketplace.visualstudio.com/items?itemName=Ph0enixKM.amber-language).

 ## Running

 For example the following line will simply execute `file.ab` as a script file.
 Amber code will be compiled to BashScript and then executed all in one go.